 Security, warmth and traditionalism are often associated with beige, brown, and warm mahogany tones, while "warm eucalyptus" even sounds like something you drink when you have a cold and "transformative teal" rhymes with "heal" and sounds a little esoteric to me.

-This year's cover image is based on a prompt-generated AI image made with DEV's forem post cover editor.
-The font Little Character, based on the iconic LITT.CHR used on most vintage circuit boards, will be added to Google fonts in 2026.
+This post's cover image is based on a prompt-generated AI image made with DEV's forem post cover editor.
+The font Little Character, based on the iconic LITT.CHR used on most vintage circuit boards, a scheduled addition to Google fonts in 2026.

 Web designs has long been divided into different sub-trends.
 While designers and dex-UX-oriented indie web developers have explored playful retrofuturism and neobrutalism in recent years, mainstream customer-facing frontends tended more towards a polished high street aesthetics that might have been influenced by AI.
 Developer-oriented mainstream is already more colorful and playful with gradients and a mixture of science-fiction and retro, undermining the promise of a bright new future with an ironic undertone.